MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor.md

     - You can't guarantee that the placement of the QR code anchor or circular code anchor will be the same every time.

     - A part is too small to attach a QR code anchor or circular code anchor.

-- **Azure Object Anchors (Preview)**.
-Azure Object Anchors uses sensing and processing on HoloLens 2 to detect a digital model and align it to a physical object.
-You use the Guides model-driven app to convert an online 3D model to an object anchor, and then assign it to a guide.

-    Azure Object Anchors offers the following advantages over other types of anchors:

-   - You don’t have to attach a physical marker to an object; the object is the anchor

-   - Avoids potential human error when placing markers or with wear and tear of a marker over time

-   - You can convert an existing 3D object model into an object anchor

-   - Improved alignment accuracy and reliability

 [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] includes an **Anchor** wizard that makes it easy to select and set up the most appropriate anchor type for your situation.